cmgoffena13/python-data-structures/README.md

 # Python Data Structures

 This project was created to provide detailed information and recommendations on the usage of the data structures initially available in Python.
+Mainly for my own learning purposes.

 ## Hashable Python Types